otobrglez/ocat/README.md

 # Playing with Objective-C

-This experiments with [Objective-C](https://developer.apple.com/library/mac/documentation/cocoa/conceptual/ProgrammingWithObjectiveC/Introduction/Introduction.html), [Cocoa](https://developer.apple.com/technologies/mac/cocoa.html), [Cocoa Touch](https://developer.apple.com/technologies/ios/cocoa-touch.html) and other Apple stuff.
+Experiments with [Objective-C](https://developer.apple.com/library/mac/documentation/cocoa/conceptual/ProgrammingWithObjectiveC/Introduction/Introduction.html), [Cocoa](https://developer.apple.com/technologies/mac/cocoa.html), [Cocoa Touch](https://developer.apple.com/technologies/ios/cocoa-touch.html) and other Apple stuff.

 Examples are organized by days, each "day" can be built from Makefile located on projects root folder.
 Instructions on building can be found underneeth section [building examples](#building-examples).
 There are some [pre-requirements](#requirements) to build them.